Communist Party of Bolivia (Marxist–Leninist)

 The Communist Party of Bolivia (Marxist–Leninist) (Spanish: Partido Comunista de Bolivia (marxista-leninista), PCB (ML)) was a political party in Bolivia.
 PCB (ML) emerged as a pro-People's Republic of China splinter group of the Communist Party of Bolivia in 1965.
-PCB (ML) was led by Óscar Zamora Medinaceli.
+PCB (ML) was led by Óscar Zamora.

-In 1978 PCB (ML) founded the Revolutionary Left Front (FRI) as an open mass front.
-In the parliamentary elections of 1978 the FRI won 1.2% of the votes.
+In 1978, PCB (ML) founded the Revolutionary Left Front (FRI) as an open mass front.
+In the parliamentary elections of 1978, the FRI won 1.2% of the votes.
 In subsequent elections FRI was a candidate in alliances with MNR, MIR and ADN.
 Later, FRI became a social democratic party.

 The central press organ of PCB (ML) was Liberación.

-Today PCB (ML) no longer exists although FRI has continued.
+Today, PCB (ML) no longer exists although FRI has continued.